 Teams are comprised of three to five members from each district opting to participate.
-After the entire district tournament series (speech, debate, congress) is complete, any student who competed at districts but did not qualify to Nationals would be eligible for participation on the World Schools District Team.
+After the entire district tournament series (speech, debate, Congress) is complete, any student who competed at districts would be eligible for participation on the World Schools District Team.
 The established criteria of the district should be made available to all coaches attending the district tournament.
 This could be done via the tournament invitation or through an email announcement.